 The independent streak in me has trouble letting in help.
 Ugh, I have resisted big time (fear of feeling stupid, most often), and I hate even admitting that right now.

-But sometimes I let in some help and it works so well that I am reminded to keep opening up, when my intuition says yes.
+Sometimes I let in some help and it works so well that I am reminded to keep opening up, when my intuition says yes.
 Lately I’m on a streak of enjoying team energy and loving it.
 It’s a positive feedback loop.

-With practice, my asking muscles are now pretty good.
+With practice, my “asking for support” muscles are now pretty good.

 Having “teammates” has literally made my self-employment journey possible, and more fun too.